Utilizing Circulant Structure to Optimize the Implementations of Linear Layers: Preliminaries

-The equation relies on the fact that $E(i + j)$ over $\mathbb{F}_{2}$ is involution, i.e., $E(i + j)^{-1} = E(i + j)$.
 Note that by left-multiplying $E(i + j)$ to $M$, we add the $j$-th row to $i$-th row of $M$.
 By right-multiplying $E(i + j)$ to $M$, we add $i$-th column to $j$-th column of $M$.
 That is, by applying gate $CNOT(j, i)$ after quantum circuit for $M$, we perform an elementary row operation.
 By applying gate $CNOT(j, i)$ before quantum circuit for $M$, we perform an elementary column operation.